CosmoLike/cocoa/README.md

       'conda-forge::matplotlib=3.5.0' \
       'conda-forge::astropy=4.3.1'

- Then, every time users want to work on Cocoa (including cloning the repository), they must first activate the Cocoa conda environment
+Then, every time the user wants to work on Cocoa, they must first activate the Cocoa Conda environment via

-    conda activate cocoa
+    $ conda activate cocoa

-(**Warning**) When loading the anaconda for the first time via the module system on supercomputers, users sometimes must type the command `conda init bash` before loading any environment.
-This command will add a particular script in the `bashrc` file.
-Users then should reload the bashrc script via `source ~/.bashrc`.

 ### Through docker (best if you dislike conda)

-#### Information for PCs Environment

-This installation will allow users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image.
-Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a reasonably straightforward process - see the [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions.
+Docker installation will allow users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image.
+Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a reasonably straightforward process, but it does require `sudo` privileges (see the [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions).

-  The only step left is the command on macOS:
+  On macOS, type:

     $ docker run -it -p 8080:8888 -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cosmo:version-1.0.2